riverrun/drat/README.md

 ### Features

-Drat is a tool that analyzes reading texts and produces a brief report which details the number of uncommon words that are in the text and lists all of these uncommon words.
+Drat is a tool that analyzes reading texts and produces a brief report which details the lexical density of the text and the number of uncommon words in the text.
+It also lists all of these uncommon words.

 Drat supports **docx**, **odt**, **ods**, **odp** files as well as text files.
 It is also possible to analyze a text from the Internet by supplying a url.